-Norton Children’s offers ear, nose and throat (ENT) and audiology care for children and teens.
+The pediatric ear, nose and throat (ENT) physicians and audiologists with Norton Children’s offer care for children and teens.
 Our ENT physicians are board-certified specialists in the medical and surgical treatment of ear, nose, throat, head and neck conditions in children, including ear tube surgery for children.
 We also offer audiology services.
 Audiologists are available to provide care and education for children and families related to hearing testing, hearing loss and balance disorders.

 Pediatric ENT doctors, also called otolaryngologists, provide medical and surgical care for ear, nose, throat, head and neck conditions in children.
 Talk to your child’s pediatrician about whether your child should see an ENT if your child: